 The main part of enjoying and getting the most out of your retirement is being healthy.
-Eat right, exercise, get enough sleep, don’t stress out, be mindful, stay social with your friends and get out for some nice long walks in the woods – preferably with your dog.
-Seriously if you’re health is compromised you’re much more likely to burn up your hard earned savings.
-Consider different ways to hedge the risk you’ll need Long Term Care – many people can self insure or buy an annuity or hybrid annuity/LTC product vs. pure long term care insurance which is being offered by fewer insurers each year.
+Eat right, exercise, get enough sleep, don’t stress out, be mindful, stay social with your friends, and get out for some nice long walks in the woods – preferably with your dog.

+If your health is compromised, you’re much more likely to burn up your hard earned savings.
+Consider different ways to hedge the risk you’ll need Long Term Care – many people can self insure or buy an annuity or hybrid annuity/LTC product vs. pure long-term care insurance which is being offered by fewer insurers each year.

-There are two key parts to a tax efficient retirement drawdown strategy:
+There are two key parts to a tax efficient retirement drawdown strategy.

-- Pre-tax/Qualified (401K, IRA, HSA) – this is where most people have accumulated their savings since they were able to deduct it from their income when saving it.
-You save on income taxes now, but will pay income taxes (not lower long term capital gains taxes) when you draw it out later – the hope is that income taxes are lower in retirement (which may not be the case).
-Note – if you have a bunch of company stock in your 401K – then read this.
+- Pre tax/Qualified (401(k), IRA, HSA) – This is where most people have accumulated their savings since they were able to deduct it from their income when saving it.
+You save on income taxes now, but will pay income taxes (not lower long-term capital gains taxes) when you draw it out later.
+The hope is that income taxes are lower in retirement (which may not be the case).
+Note: if you have a bunch of company stock in your 401K, then read this.

-- Third – use ROTH tax free money.
+- Use Roth tax free money.

-Otherwise known as “don’t be forced to sell during a downturn”.
+Otherwise known as “don’t be forced to sell during a downturn.”
 A huge risk that anyone living off of their investments faces is being forced to sell assets during a downturn in order to create income to cover living expenses.
 There are a few big levers to manage this risk:

-- Limit the amount of money you need to generate from selling Assets (see Expenses, Social Security and Part Time work above).
+- Limit the amount of money you need to generate from selling assets (see expenses, Social Security, and part-time work above).

-- Many people use a “Bucket Strategy” to divide your retirement savings into “buckets” so your mind can be at ease knowing that you likely won’t need to immediately sell in a downturn – for example;
+- Many people use a “bucket strategy” to divide your retirement savings into “buckets” so your mind can be at ease knowing that you likely won’t need to immediately sell in a downturn.
+For example:

 - Keep 25–50% of your retirement savings in a medium risk portfolio with a 5–10 year timeframe.